Tracktest English Test validity study

 Participants: 15 teachers and 135 adult students of English as a foreign language (EFL)

 Dates: June-August 2018

-The construct validity is an important measurements quality of language proficiency test’s usefulness (together with reliability, authenticity, interactivity, impact, and practicality, see Bachman and Palmer 1998).
+Construct validity is an important measurement of the quality of a language proficiency test’s usefulness (together with reliability, authenticity, interactivity, impact, and practicality, see Bachman and Palmer 1998).
 It is expected that the automatic ratings of the computer-based testing system are in accordance with the assessment provided by human subject-matter experts.
-It can be demonstrated on the classification of test-takers into the appropriate CEFR level (A1 to C2; see Osborne 2014).
+It can be demonstrated in the classification of test-takers into the appropriate CEFR level (A1 to C2; see Osborne 2014).